lutchit/socialNetwork/README.md

 Database is realised with NoSQL, hosted on MongoLab (https://mlab.com/databases/webservicessocialnetwork), and linked with the project in db.js file.

 ###Installation
-No difficultis in the installation.
+No difficulties in the installation.
 Let's do it !

 Get the source code :
 ```